Asymptotic Dirichlet problem for A-harmonic and minimal graph equations in Cartan-Hadamard manifolds: Introduction

 We will now give a brief overview of the results known for the asymptotic Dirichlet problem on Cartan-Hadamard manifolds.
 The first result for this problem in the case of the usual Laplace-Beltrami operator was obtained by Choi.
-In \cite{choi}, he solved the asymptotic Dirichlet problem assuming that the sectional curvatures satisfy $K\leq-a^{2}<0$ and that $M$ satisfies a "convex conic neighborhood condition", i.e. given $x\in \partial_\infty M$, for any $y\in \partial_\infty M$, $y\neq x$, there exist $V_x\subset \bar{M}$, a neighborhood of $x$, and $V_y\subset \bar{M}$, a neighborhood of $y$ such that $V_x$ and $V_y$ are disjoint open sets of $\bar{M}$ in terms of the cone topology and $V_x \cap M$ is convex with $C^2$ boundary.
+In \cite{choi}, he solved the asymptotic Dirichlet problem assuming that the sectional curvatures satisfy $K\leq-a^{2}<0$ and that $M$ satisfies a ``convex conic neighborhood condition", i.e. given $x\in \partial_\infty M$, for any $y\in \partial_\infty M$, $y\neq x$, there exist $V_x\subset \bar{M}$, a neighborhood of $x$, and $V_y\subset \bar{M}$, a neighborhood of $y$ such that $V_x$ and $V_y$ are disjoint open sets of $\bar{M}$ in terms of the cone topology and $V_x \cap M$ is convex with $C^2$ boundary.
 Anderson \cite{andJDG} proved that the convex conic neighborhood condition is satisfied for manifolds of pinched sectional curvature $-b^{2}\leq K\leq-a^{2}<0$ and therefore he was able to solve the asymptotic Dirichlet problem for the Laplace-Beltrami operator (see also \cite{andschoen} for a different approach).
 We point out that the asymptotic Dirichlet problem was solved independently by Sullivan \cite{sullivan} using probabilistic arguments.
 Ancona in a series of papers \cite{ancannals}, \cite{anchyp}, \cite{ancpot}, and \cite{ancrevista}, was able to replace the curvature lower bound by a bounded geometry assumption that each ball up to a fixed radius is $L$-bi-Lipschitz equivalent to an open set in $\mathbb{R}^{n}$ for some fixed $L\geq1$; see \cite{ancannals}.

-Finally, we give the following theorem by Hsu where the most general curvature bounds under which the asymptotic Dirichlet problem for the Laplacian is solvable are given.
+To the best of our knowledge, the most general curvature bounds so far under which the asymptotic Dirichlet problem for the Laplacian was known to be solvable in all dimensions $n\ge 2$ are given in the following theorem by Hsu.
 Here and throughout the paper $r(x)$ stands for the distance between $x\in M$ and a fixed point $o\in M$.

 \begin{theorem} \cite[Theorems 1.1 and 1.2]{Hs} Let $M$ be a Cartan-Hadamard manifold.
 Suppose that:\\ - there exist a positive constant $a$ and a positive and non-increasing function $h$ with $\int_{0}^{\infty}t h(t)\,dt<\infty$ such that